code-matt/gabby_voice_assistant/README.md

 that needs some help.
 As well as it needs helper methods for contexts and lots of other things that she currently does not use.

-<p>My idea is to expand this and use IBM Watson image recognition as well
+<p>My idea is to expand this and use IBM Cognitive Cloud image recognition as well
 as knowledge,Wolfram Alpha etc etc...
 The idea is that a user logs in and over time as they ask questions and tell Gabby things, their database grows and builds connections personalized to that user.
 Also started experimenting with